elmiba/Teams/README.md

 This is a Chromium-based WebApp for Microsoft Teams designed to run on a Raspberry Pi 4 (4GB9 with latest raspbian installed.

 For futher information on how to install, read the "BitteÖffnen.txt" file!

+When you want to run this script on any other distribution of Linux, then you have to cahnge in all Files exept the "Teams.sh" the paths to your desktop!

+There are .deb Packages availible for Raspberry Pi and for all other Linux systems!
+Please note that the packages only install start menu entrys and no Desktop icon.
+You can find it in the start menu under the category "Office".